Nightlife Tour in Halifax

 Halifax transforms after dark.
 Neighborhoods around Halifax Waterfront Boardwalk and Citadel Hill National Historic Site take on new energy, new sounds, and new possibilities — and the best way to discover it is on foot, moving between venues the way locals do.
 Track down Point Pleasant Park for the kind of night that only locals know about.

-Use this page as a starting point for a Halifax walking tour, a free self-guided route, or the Roamee app for Halifax.
+Use this page as a starting point for a Halifax walking tour, a free route, or the Roamee app for Halifax.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Halifax is primarily visited for maritime history and seafood, but the city takes on a different character at night.
 Areas near Halifax Waterfront Boardwalk and Citadel Hill National Historic Site come alive after sunset, offering an experience you can't get during the day.
 Look for Point Pleasant Park — the kind of place that daytime visitors never know existed.